 Are you one or many?
 Most people call themselves I not we, but if “I” refers to the body, it is a collective of cells that constantly die and are replaced.
 Skin loses about a million cells a day and it is just one organ.
-Red blood cells live maybe four months, white blood cells a year or so, skin cells a few weeks and colon cells only a few days.
+Red blood cells live maybe four months, white blood cells a year or so, skin cells a few weeks and colon cells a few days.
 Where is the “I” in a bunch of cells that come and go?
-Even if nerves last a lifetime, that I am my nerves leads one biologist to conclude:
+That some nerves may last a lifetime led one biologist to conclude that I am my nerves:

 “The Astonishing Hypothesis is that ‘You’, your joys and your sorrows, your memories and your ambitions, your sense of identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.
 As Lewis Carroll’s Alice might have phrased it: ‘You’re nothing but a pack of neurons’.”
 (Crick, 1995)

 Neurons respond to one light frequency as “red” and another as “blue” but why is red this experience and blue that one?
-Nothing in neuroscience requires processing different light frequencies to give experiences, so what causes red and blue qualia?
-The hard problem is that sensory input creates an experience as well as a response.
+Nothing in neuroscience requires the processing of different light frequencies to give experiences, so what causes redness and blueness?
+The hard problem is that we don’t know why sensory input creates an experience as well as a response.

-Imagine a scientist who knew all the facts there are to know about blue from a monochrome screen, like how neurons analyze blue light frequencies (Jackson, 1982).
-If she then goes outside to see blue for the first time, it’s a new experience, so what does she know now that she didn’t before?
+Imagine a scientist who knew all the facts there are to know about blue from a monochrome screen, such as how neurons analyze blue light frequencies (Jackson, 1982).
+Yet if she then sees blue for the first time, it’s a new experience, so what does she now know that she didn’t before?
 The hard problem is that the facts of blueness don’t explain the experience of seeing blue.

 The Islamic scientist Avicenna proposed a thought experiment: a man floating in a void with no body sensations at all has no awareness of his arms, legs, heart or any other body part but still knows he exists.
-The first knowledge of the floating man is I am, as even if all thoughts stop, the observer remains.
-The hard problem is that an observer exists even if nothing is being observed.
+The floating man knows I am, even if all inputs stop.
+The hard problem is that the observer remains even when nothing is being observed.

-After centuries of talk, the hard problem is no easier today than it ever was:
+After centuries of discussion, the hard problem today is no easier than it ever was: